aws-samples/aws-secure-environment-accelerator/docs/installation/customization-index.md

 - should you accidentally change the wrong section of the config file, you will be protected;
 - as you grow and scale to hundreds or thousands of accounts, your state machine execution time will remain fast.

-NOTE: The `scope` setting has no impact on SCP application, limit requests, custom tagging, or directory sharing. **Changes** to VPC and TGW peering requires the accounts on both sides of the peer are in-scope (no impact on existing peers).
+**NOTE 1:** The `scope` setting has no impact on SCP application, limit requests, custom tagging, or directory sharing.

+**NOTE 2:** All comparisons for config file changes are assessed AFTER all replacements have been made.
+Changing variable names which result in the same end outcome do NOT appear as a change to the config file.

 ---